cloudant/sync-android/doc/replication.md

 From the device side, replication is straightforward.
 You can replicate from a local datastore to a remote database, from a remote database to a local datastore, or both ways to implement synchronisation.

+Replications are set up in code on a device.
+Use `PullReplication` and `PushReplication` objects to create pre-configured `Replicator` objects using a `ReplicatorFactory`.
+Then call `start()` on the `Replicator` object to start a replication.
+Each `Replicator` object can be assigned a `Listener` to receive messages when replication completes or encounters an error.

 First we create a simple listener that just sets a CountDownLatch when the replication finishes so we can wait for a replication to finish without